hschne/schienenzeppelin/README.md

 #### Custom Scaffold

 Schienenzeppelin adds a bunch of scaffolds that you adapt to suit your own needs in `lib/scaffolds`.
-These scaffolds take advantage of Tailwind to match the rest of your application.
+These scaffolds take advantage of Tailwind to match the look of the rest of your application.

 #### Turbo

 [Hotwire](https://hotwire.dev/) is the new hotness.
 Starting with Schienenzeppelin means that Hotwire and its components such as [Stimulus](https://github.com/hotwired/stimulus) are already added to your application.

+Schienenzeppelin also takes advantage of [Tailwind-Stimulus-Components](https://github.com/excid3/tailwindcss-stimulus-components) to provide interactive componenets (Dropdowns, Alerts...) out of the box.

 ### Backend